 Usually with 2 kids, baby starts in our single stroller, and then when my toddler gets tired, you put the baby in a carrier and the toddler gets in the stroller.
 But, wearing one kid while pushing another isn’t always easy, especially when we’re walking on hills so I don’t see it as a solution for longer trips and this option is not for everyone.

 Another option is to teach your toddler how to ride something before the sibling is born.
 Various parents opt for a scooter or balance bike, as those two provide entertainment and a spot to rest.
 Plus, it will give your toddler a head start in terms of balancing skills.

-Wagons are good if you mostly drive somewhere, then walk around.
-If you take public transit or are out long enough that kids needs a nap, a stroller is probably the answer.
+Wagons are good if you mostly drive somewhere, and then walk around.
+If you take public transit or are out long enough that kids need a nap, a stroller – whether double or sit & stand is probably the answer.